viamrobotics/docs/docs/installation/_index.md

 type: docs
 draft: false
 ---
-To use Viam software with your robot, you need to install and run an binary called `viam-server` on the computer you want to use to control the robot.
+To use Viam software with your robot, you need to install and run a binary called `viam-server` on the computer you want to use to control the robot.

-If that computer is a single-board-computer like a Raspberry Pi or Beaglebone, you need to prepare the computer by setting up the board with a viam-compatible operating system.
+If that computer is a single-board computer like a Raspberry Pi or Beaglebone, you need to prepare the computer by setting up the board with a Viam-compatible operating system.

 See [What is Viam?](/viam/) for more information.